-Shanna Vandewege Update: Husband of Woman and Three-Month Old Son Slain In Their Beds, Charged With Capital Murder
+Shanna Vandewege Update: Husband Of Woman And Three-Month Old Son Slain In Their Beds, Charged With Capital Murder

 “It’s been a long week, my wife and kid were murdered in Texas.”

 Vandewege had given an outdated insurance card to the police and refused to exit his car when instructed.
 He was later forced out and handcuffed.
 Police found two loaded pistols on him, but discovered that he legally had a permit to carry a concealed weapon.
 His car was impounded and authorities discovered more weapons in the trunk of his car, including a.22 revolver pistol and AR-15 style rifle.
-They also found medication bottles, empty gas cans and camouflage clothing.
+They also found medication bottles, empty gas cans, and camouflage clothing.

 #BREAKING: Craig Vandewege, the man suspected of murdering wife & infant son in Texas, arrested in Glenwood Springs https://t.co/n37Gf0VRLd